 advocacy and public education.

 The Cultural Advisor’s primary role is to help create effective links to culture and community for Inuit children, youth and families.
-Joy will assist in cultural education and awareness for care providers and help to strengthen cultural connections.
+We will assist in cultural education and awareness for care providers and help to strengthen cultural connections.

 - Inuit Cultural training for service providers,